 A community-led response is any activity run by members of the community, to offer support and assistance to people affected by an emergency.
 A community-led response does not fall under the direction of Civil Defence but may be supported by or operate alongside a Civil Defence response.

-We encourage you to let Civil Defence know what is happening so they can support you if required.
-Contact information during an emergency will be on the home page of this website
+We encourage you to let us know what is happening so we can support you if needed.
+Contact information during an emergency will be on the homepage of this website

 To help you look after people Civil Defence may:

-If approved purchases are made, receipts will be required when requesting reimbursement.
+If you make any approved purchases, you'll need receipts to request reimbursement.
 Unless approved by Civil Defence, any costs incurred remain with individuals.

 Everybody is responsible for health and safety.
 However, legally, a community-led response can be comparable to an organisation working for a community purpose that has no employees and is considered a volunteer association.
 Therefore if this criteria is met, there is no duty, responsibility or liability under the Health and Safety in the Workplace Act (2015).

-The Hawke’s Bay CDEM Group has a number of volunteer roles that members of the community can fulfil.
+We have a number of volunteer roles community members can fulfil.
 These roles include Rapid Response, Welfare Response and Communications.
-Volunteers participate in training and exercises throughout the year to learn and maintain skills and relationships with each other, partner agencies and HB CDEM staff.
+Volunteers participate in training and exercises throughout the year to learn and maintain skills, and foster relationships with each other, partner agencies and our staff.

 Is volunteering right for me?
 If you have energy, skills, no criminal convictions, mobile phone, email and want to make a difference then contact us and let us know which role you are most interested in.

 Disclaimers and Copyright